#skillsnotpills

 About Us

-We support those disabled with chronic pain within Plymouth and surrounding areas, as well as Exeter.
+We support those disabled with chronic pain within Plymouth and surrounding areas, Saltash and Exeter.
 We run pain cafes to connect people, provide peer support and give people skills to self manage their chronic pain condition.
 We are aiming to facilitate pain cafes in all large towns/cities across Devon.

 Each session runs for 2 hours and involves small groups of up to 15 people who are supported by two pain coaches.
 The coaches have lived experience and manage their own chronic pain.
 They facilitate the sessions by providing expertise and resources to help you with everyday life.
 We encourage exercise as part of lifestyle improvement and we can give you lots of advice around key areas such as sleep management.

-Chronic Pain Coaching are part of a Plymouth NHS pilot programme aiming to deprescribe people from opioid medication and the Directors themselves now manage their pain levels without medication.
+Chronic Pain Coaching were part of a Plymouth NHS pilot programme deprescribing people from opioid medication and the Directors themselves now manage their pain levels without medication.

 FAQ